tnustrings/ct/readme.md

 }
 ``

-the two ticks `` open and close a code chunk.

-the two slashes // mark the path that follows to begin with a file name, foo.py.
+the line

+   ``//foo.py: #py
-when we open a chunk for the first time, a colon is put after its path, like here.

-the #py signals syntax highlighting, you can leave it out.
+opens a code chunk named //foo.py. the two slashes // mark foo.py as a file. the colon : indicates that this chunk is opened for the first time. #py signals syntax highlighting, you can leave it out.

-our chunk //foo.py references a child-chunk, ``bar``. we put code into bar by opening a second code chunk, /bar.
+the chunk //foo.py references a child-chunk, ``bar``. we put code into bar by opening a second code chunk, /bar.

 ``/bar: #py